I hate keeping up with taxes and bookkeeping.

 That’s when I drew a line in the sand.

-I saw an ad about a new startup company, founded by freelancers, for freelancers, called “Hyke” (now Collective).
+I saw an ad about a new San Francisco-based startup, founded by freelancers, for freelancers, called “Hyke” (now Collective).

-Their ad made the bold claim that they could make taxes, and S-Corps for self employed people “easy”.
+Their ad made the bold claim that their advisors could make taxes, back-office operations and S-Corps for self-employed people “easy”.